 - 5. Insert the o-ring and the compression seal into the appropriate grooves on the face of the barrel.
 Apply a light coat of FML-2 grease to the o-ring to hold it in position. - 6.
 Install the suction manifold by carefully positioning the counter-bores on the manifold over each of the barrel pilots. - 7.
-Apply Loctite 76764 anti-seize or equivalent to the threads on the cap screws and install the screws and washers to secure the manifold to the power frame.
+Apply Loctite 76764 anti-seize or equivalent to the threads on the cap screws and install the screws to secure the manifold to the power frame.
 Verify that none of the o-rings have shifted during the installation of the manifold.
-Cross torque the screws to 500 ft. lbs.
+Cross torque the screws to the specifications in the above section, Torque Specifications.